James Cropper (abolitionist): Eliza Cropper (1800–1835) – daughter of James Cropper.

-Margaret Macauley Cropper (1812–34) – second wife of Edward Cropper
+Margaret Macauley Cropper (1812–1834) – second wife of Edward Cropper

-Margaret Macauley Cropper (1812–34) was the daughter of the abolitionist Zachary Macauley (1768-1838) and the sister of the prominent historian and politician 1st Baron Macauley (1800–59) Secretary of War (1839-41) and Paymaster General (1846-48).
+Margaret Macauley Cropper (1812–1834) was the daughter of the abolitionist Zachary Macauley (1768–1838) and the sister of the prominent historian and politician 1st Baron Macaulay (1800–1859) Secretary of War (1839–1841) and Paymaster General (1846–1848).
 Margaret was the second wife of Edward Cropper and died at the age of 22 in 1834.

-Margaret Denman Cropper (1815–99) – third wife of Edward Cropper
+Margaret Denman Cropper (1815–1899) – third wife of Edward Cropper

-Margaret Denman Cropper (1815–99) welcomed the author Harriet Beecher Stowe on her visits to Dingle Bank.
+Margaret Denman Cropper (1815–1899) welcomed the author Harriet Beecher Stowe on her visits to Dingle Bank.
 Margaret Denman Cropper corresponded at length with the author Charles Dickens over her father, Lord Denman championing Harriet Beecher Stowe's novel Uncle Tom's Cabin.
 She also corresponded with the freed American slave, orator and politician, Frederick Douglass, sending him presents of the book Dr Livingstone's Travels and a scarf for his wife.
 Douglass thanked Margaret Cropper for money donated by the Liverpool Anti-slavery Society of which Margaret Cropper was the president.